 In summary, in situ measurements at a single mid-latitude location indicate about a 25% net increase in stratospheric water vapour since 1980, while merged satellite data records since the late 1980s suggest little net change.
 Recent studies of dynamical influences on SWV have highlighted their substantial roles in driving large interannual variability that complicates trend detection.
 There thus continues to be low confidence in trends of SWV over the instrumental period.
-Disregarding dynamic influences on SWV, an ERF of 0.05 ± 0.05 W m-2 is estimated for SWV produced by CH4 oxidation (Section 7.3.2.6), unchanged from AR5.
+Disregarding dynamic influences on SWV, an ERF of 0.05 ± 0.05 W m–2 is estimated for SWV produced by CH4 oxidation (Section 7.3.2.6), unchanged from AR5.

-Stratospheric ozone
+Stratospheric Ozone

-AR5 assessed that it was certain that global stratospheric ozone from the mid-1990s to 2011 was nearly constant and about 3.5% lower than in the reference period 1964–1980.
+The AR5 assessed that it was certain that global stratospheric ozone from the mid-1990s to 2011 was nearly constant and about 3.5% lower than in the reference period 1964–1980.
 Most of the declines occurred prior to the mid-1990s.

 Global annual mean total ozone (Figure 2.7) significantly declined by about 3.5% during the 1980s and the early 1990s and by 2.5% over 60°S–60°N (near-global).
 Then, during 2000–2017, both global and near-global concentrations increased slightly, but not significantly, all in line with production and consumption limits of ODS regulated under the Montreal Protocol and its amendments.
 Near-global 2014–2017 mean total ozone is about 2.2% below the pre-ozone depletion 1964–1980 average (Braesicke et al., 2018).
 At southern and northern mid-latitudes, declines are 5.5% and 3.0% compared to the 1964–1980 average respectively.
 Total ozone remained practically unchanged in the tropics (Braesicke et al., 2018).
 Emission of ODS started before 1980 and some estimates suggest that as much as 40% of the long-term ozone loss occurred between 1960 and 1980 (Shepherd et al., 2014), lowering the 1964–1980 baseline values by about 1% (outside the polar regions), a value close to observational uncertainties.
 The world’s longest record of total ozone measurements from Arosa, Switzerland, initiated in 1926, does not show any substantial long-term changes before about 1980 (Staehelin et al., 2018).